mrpulivarthi/Emma_-event_management/README.md

 #To generate a fake csv data for training the model
 I have used python's faker library to generate 100 rows of fake event data to work with and train my model.

+# Created database and tables for data management using MYSQL.